 Having commissioned a guitar duo piece from the award-winning American composer Kristina Avila, Duo Tenebroso performed the World Premiere of "Destination: Dublin" at the Portland Classic Guitar Concert Series on May 18, 2018.

 Duo Tenebroso is known for their warm musicality and singular interpretations.
 Member David Franzen has performed with renowned artists such as Angel Romero and the Columbia Symphony under Huw Edwards, the Oregon Symphony under Norman Leyden, the Siberian Chamber Orchestra under Alexei Ludmilin, the Guitar Foundation of America Festival, and the Montreal Jazz Festival.
 Member Kristen Waligora's music has been broadcast worldwide on BBC Radio's program "In Tune" as well as NPR's "Classical Guitar Alive!" which broadcasts on 250+ stations to reach over one million listeners each week.
-She has also performed at the Bel Canto Northwest Festival, the Portland Classic Guitar Concert Series, and has been chosen as a judge for the Northwest Guitar Festival.

 The name Duo Tenebroso is inspired by the painting style of Tenebrism which employs extreme contrasts of dark and light, with darkness being the predominant feature to allow a spotlight on the subject.
 In much the same way, Duo Tenebroso strives to use the language of music to illuminate the spirit.